DPI-WE/artificial-intelligence-overview/content.md

 > "It’s a technique for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software 'neurons' are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure."

-Theoretically, can learn any function, unlike linear regression.
+Theoretically, neural networks can learn any function, unlike linear regression.

 ## Quiz